 |Vintage Pulp||Oct 1 2021|

-The final element of our airtight alibi is the naked part, so let's get started on that now.
+The most important element of our airtight alibi is the naked part, so let's get started on that first.

 There's nothing quite like settling in for a b-movie, but being pleasantly surprised because it's a-quality.
 And then there's Naked Alibi, a not wholly successful crime procedural starring Sterling Hayden as a two-fisted cop who sometimes bends the rules, Gene Barry as the man he wants to put behind bars, and Gloria Grahame as a woman caught between the two.
 The movie features the oft-used film noir gimmick of a trip to Mexico—or at least close by, to a fictional town with the imaginative name Border City.
 In crime cinema, these trips into or adjacent to Mexico are supposed to represent descents into lawlessness, because everybody knows life is cheap on the border.
 Co-star Don Haggerty to Hayden: “Watch yourself, Joe.
 He spots you down there he can rub you and make it look real good.”

 Hayden doesn't get rubbed down there or anywhere, sadly.
 But the trip is worth it anyway because he runs into local chanteuse Marianna, played by Gloria Grahame.
 Her musical repertoire consists of an unenthusiastically lip synched number with overly precious lyrics, but of course the feminine song and dance routine is even more of a film noir staple than a trip to Mexico.
 Sometimes these musical bits are good, but in this case Grahame obviously can't sing, and her dance moves are flat hilarious.
 Plus, her acting will never be mistaken for virtuosic.
 What she has, though, is a palpable vulnerability that makes her an excellent hard luck femme fatale, in this case one who's grown tired of her abusive boyfriend and is casting a wandering eye toward Hayden as a possible replacement.